Integrity Dynamics: Living Integrity

 Learn to ask for what you need

-12 weekly interactive live, online discussions in which we will explore key ideas, clarify critical concepts, and break these down, so you can effectively integrate the teaching into your life and work.
+12 weekly interactive live, online discussions in which we will explore key ideas, and clarify critical concepts.

 6 Attentional Practices & Framing Questions that you will customize for your own practical purposes.